Back to: Australia's welfare snapshots

 gambling problems: Gambling problems are indicated by endorsing one or more items on the Problem Gambling Severity Index.
 The items include gambling behaviours that either caused or put people at risk of problems.

 gambling-related harm: Adverse consequences which occur as a result of someone’s gambling.
 Gambling-related harm can be divided into key areas: financial harm, relationship disruption, emotional or psychological distress, decrements to health, cultural harm, reduced work or study performance and criminal activity.
 These harms can further be considered as general harms (which occur at any time), crisis harms, which are associated with attempts to seek help, and legacy harms, which occur long after gambling has ceased.
 Gambling-related harm can be experienced by other gambler and others close to them (affected others).
-The Short Gambling Harm Scale (Browne et al. 2016) is a measure of gambling-related harm.
+The Short Gambling Harm Scale (Browne et al., 2017) is a measure of gambling-related harm.

-Gini coefficient: Statistical measure of economic distribution, ranging from 0 to 1.
+gini coefficient: Statistical measure of economic distribution, ranging from 0 to 1.
 Zero represents perfectly equal income distribution (all people have the same amount of money), while 1 represents perfectly unequal income distribution (one person has all available money).

 greatest need (social housing): Household in greatest need which is, at the time of allocation, either homeless or at risk of homelessness, in housing inappropriate to their needs, in housing placing them at risk or in housing with very high rental costs.
 These households are prioritised for placing in social housing.